MystenLabs/walrus-docs/docs/usage/troubleshooting.md

 Before undertaking any other steps, make sure you have the [latest `walrus` binary](./setup.md#installation).
-If you have multiple versions in different locations, find the the binary that will actually be used with `which walrus`.
+If you have multiple versions in different locations, find the binary that will actually be used with `which walrus`.

 ## Old hardware or incompatible VMs